 Required Education, Certifications/Licenses and Language/Cultural Skills:

-Master’s degree in social work, psychology, counseling or human behavior from accredited college or university with major work in clinical therapy
+- Master’s Degree (or higher) in social work, psychology, marriage and family therapy or counseling from accredited college or university with major work in clinical therapy.

 Minimum Experience and Qualifications Required:

 - Clinical experience in mental health setting, with solid clinical skills in individual therapy, assessments, crisis intervention, and case management

 - Knowledge of theory and practice of psychotherapy, as well as principles and practice of community mental health and substance use disorders